Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 Version 0.9.2.4 Updates:
 * Add: Installer update.
 Installation of .net framework feature as option for windows 7 and windows 2008+
 * Add: User friendly error messages when we cannot connect to Apache Tomcat

+Version 0.9.2.5 Updates:
+* Fix: seperate AJP attributes from headers.
+All present optional http attributes are transferred even if not processed by tomcat.
+* Fix: Recognize misordered packets from Tomcats (out of order GET BODY CHUNK) and provide propper response.
+This would result in blank screen.
+* Add: add new setting to transfer optional header (x-tomcat-docroot) note capitalization
+* Add: default secure connection redirect and session support via AJP (SSL); tomcat will automatically choose this mode and the connector will support it
+* Add: automatically fix wrong content-length decleration if content is missing.
+Fill in empty characters where content is missing.
+This is not correct but will continue browser processing.
+* Add: IP6 support
+* Fix: Use of System Timer would leak memory when thread was destroyed
+* Fix: AJP protocol header server and port designations send to servlet container were incorrect when IIS and tomcat were remoted.
+* Add: HTTP header Blacklist and Whitelist options in settings file
+* Fix: Correct flush protocol detection problem so HTTP flushes can be detected and spooled to browser.

+Version 0.9.2.6 Updates:
+* Fix: correct transfer of non-standard headers without the http prefix added by IIS
+* Fix: compatibility with Axis1 projects
+* Add: no longer force conversion of text to UTF8.
+Will pass directly content as is to browser from tomcat regardless of content-type declaration.
+* Add: Setting [ForceSecureSession] to force secure session via SSL.
+Will automatically exchange secure session cookies and force all communication over SSL to the Webserver.
+* Add: Settings for timeout tcp/ip connections are exposed and can be changed by user.